companieshouse/dissolution-web/README.md

 `docker-compose up`

-Make local changes to the app, Ctrl+C on the running `docker-compose` terminal session and re-run the command.
+Make local changes to the app, Ctrl/+C on the running `docker-compose` terminal session and re-run the command.

 Navigate to `localhost:3000` to see the landing page